PMET-public/module-data-install/README.md

 The customer file will use the same file format as the native Magento customer import with some exceptions:
 **add_to_autofill** - Optional.
 This will add the customer as a selectable option to the [Autofil Module](https://github.com/PMET-public/module-autofill "Autofil Module")
 **group** - Optional.
 Name of the customer group.
 If not defined, default will be `General`. **group_id** can be used but the id must exist in the imported instance
+**reward_points** - Optional.
+This will set set the number of Reward Points for a customer.
+The converion rates are defined in `reward_exchange_rate.csv` but are not needed to add points to a customer.

 Some column names may have alaises for ease of use and consistancy with other Data Installer data files.
 **site_code** if it exists it will populate the **_website** value